Receiving & automated processing of Sentinel OLCI data

 The HVS (high volume service) itself is a faster data-rate service than the BS (basic service), which means that a better signal is required.
 One consequence of this is that if your HVS signal is marginal, the receiver may get errors when the signal is low (rain, ice-crystals, high-winds etc.), and those errors will affect BS reception too, i.e. adding HVS capabilities may adversely affect your existing EUMETCast reception.
 If possible, use a second receiver for the HVS reception fed from a dual-output LNB (low noise block).

 The receiver which takes the feed from and powers the LNB must be capable of DVB-S2 reception with VCM.
 Don't worry about the acronyms, there is a list of suitable hardware on the EUMETSAT site in the Devices section.
 If you already have a full-spec EUMETCast receiver that should be good enough, although you may prefer to have a second receiver for the HVS as mentioned above.
 I use and recommend that Ayecka SR1 receiver as sold by the GEO Shop.
 EUMETSAT provide installation guides here.

 Note that if you are already receiving the EUMETCast Basic Service (BS) correctly, your may need to add the correct MODCOD settings for your Ayecka receiver, and you may wish to review your threshold settings.
 There is more information here.

-EUMETSAT will supply you with the TelliCast software, and installation is as I describe elsewhere on this site.
+EUMETSAT will supply you with the TelliCast 2.14.2 software, and TelliCast installation is as I describe elsewhere on this site.
 Note that the earlier TelliCast 2.4.4a software is no longer suitable for the High Volume Service, although it continues to work on the Basic Service.